-Sharks Have Heart delivers programs which continue to have a positive social impact within the community.
+Sharks Have Heart delivers award winning programs which continue to have a positive social impact within the community.
 By addressing key social issues and measuring success over time we know that we are having a sustainable and positive impact on our local community.

 Focus: Eliminating bullying in schools.

 Audience: Primary and high school students, parents and teachers.

 Delivery: Brett Murray, delivers the Make Bullying History program.
 Brett covers issues such as what is and is not bullying, why do people bully, self-esteem, self-worth, contributing factors that affect self-worth, how to disarm bullying, goal setting and more.

 Outcome: To increase awareness with bullying in schools by empowering students, parents and teachers through making them aware of what bullying is and how to identify and handle this.
 To date has been delivered to over 15,000 students around the Sutherland Shire from 52 schools.

 Focus: To empower and educate students in a variety of programs, which cover a number of topics, including the NRL led wellbeing blitz.